Big picture bookshop:

 Want to find out if your book is doing what you want it to do?
-Few other workshops invite authors to submit so many pages – this is a great opportunity to have an astute set of eyes see the larger framework of your book and thus provide more comprehensive feedback.
+Or, maybe you need to know how to get to the end?
+Few other workshops invite authors to submit so many pages — a great opportunity to have an astute set of eyes see the larger framework of your book and thus provide more comprehensive feedback.
 Here are a few things we will focus on as well as some key reasons to attend:

-- Deadlines get things done.
+Deadlines get things done.
 Signing up for the workshop is a great motivator to make some real progress on your project.
+And, getting feedback in October is a great motivator for getting the next draft done by 2020, like you promised yourself.

-- The value in reading other author manuscripts and organizing your feedback around their work.
-This can help you see and solve problems in your own work.
+The value in reading other author's manuscripts and organizing your feedback around their work--this can help you see and solve problems in your own work.

 Have you been struggling with seeing the vision for your book come to life on the page?
-Working on a novel or memoir and desperately need a few readers and some critical feedback?
-At the Ulin Workshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.
+Working on a novel, short story collection or memoir and desperately need a few readers and some critical feedback?
+At the Big Picture Bookshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.

 So far, we’ve had two attendees who have been published by major publishing houses, three who have found top New York agents.
-All count our workshop as the key to those successes.
+And, 2018 we congratulated our third published author!
+All authors count our workshop as the key to those successes.

-Each day of the two-weekend workshop will include discussion of two manuscripts, this means every participant will have half a day of discussion devoted entirely to their own work.
-The discussion is in depth, honest critique delivered with the authors’ creative intentions in mind.
-Because of the intensity and personal focus, the workshop is strictly limited to 8 participants.
+Each day of the one-weekend workshop will include in-depth, honest critique delivered with the authors’ creative intentions in mind.
+Because of the intensity and personal focus, the workshop is strictly limited to 6 participants.
 Attendees will be expected to have read the other manuscripts.
 See below for comments from previous attendees.

 Coffee and snacks are served throughout the day.
 On Saturdays, lunch is provided, usually savory pie or soup; Sundays, lunch is on your own.
 Ivy Salon is located in the historic South Park area of San Diego, 3 blocks from a variety of restaurants.
 If you are coming from out of town, I can suggest a comfortable hotel in nearby Little Italy, or B&Bs within walking distance.
 Or, Airbnb has been a great option for previous participants with many options within a block.